Bradley Sandeman

 Bradley Robert Sandeman (born 24 February 1970) is an English former footballer who made 249 league and cup appearances in a nine-year career in the Football League.

 A versatile passer of the ball, he began his career at Northampton Town in 1988.
-He was sold on to Maidstone United for £10,000 in February 1991, before he was allowed to join Port Vale on a free transfer in July 1992.
+He was sold to Maidstone United for £10,000 in February 1991, before he was allowed to join Port Vale on a free transfer in July 1992.
 He helped the club to win promotion out of the Second Division in 1993–94, before he was given a free transfer to Rotherham United in May 1996.
 He moved on to Hereford United in March 1997 and later had spells with non-League clubs Northwich Victoria, Kettering Town, Leek Town, Hyde United, Kidsgrove Athletic, Witton Albion and Dover Athletic.

 Playing career

 Northampton Town

 Sandeman started his career at Northampton Town under the management of Graham Carr in 1986.
 The "Cobblers" avoided relegation out of the Third Division in 1988–89 only due to their superior goal difference to Southend United.
 They failed to avoid the drop into the Fourth Division in 1989–90, which led to Carr being sacked and replaced by Theo Foley.